-- a) volcanic ash contamination may extend for hundreds, or even thousands of miles horizontally and reach the stratosphere vertically; - b) volcanic ash may block the pitot-static system of an aircraft, resulting in unreliable airspeed indications; - c) braking conditions at aerodromes where volcanic ash has recently been deposited on the runway will affect the braking ability of the aircraft.
+- a) volcanic ash contamination may extend for hundreds, or even thousands of miles horizontally and reach the stratosphere vertically; - b) volcanic ash may block the Pitot-static system of an aircraft, resulting in unreliable airspeed indications; - c) braking conditions at aerodromes where volcanic ash has recently been deposited on the runway will affect the braking ability of the aircraft.
 This is more pronounced on runways contaminated with wet ash.
 Flight crews and ATS personnel should be aware of the consequences of volcanic ash being ingested into the engines during landing and taxiing.
 For departure, it is recommended that pilots avoid operating in visible airborne ash; instead they should allow sufficient time for the particles to settle before initiating a take-off roll, in order to avoid ingestion of ash particles into the engine.
 In addition, the movement area to be used should be carefully swept before any engine is started; - d) volcanic ash may result in the failure or power loss of one or all engines of an aircraft; and - e) aerodromes with volcanic ash deposition may be declared unsafe for flight operations.
 This may have consequences for the ATM system.

-4. The area control centre (ACC) in conjunction with ATFM units serves as the critical communication link between affected aircraft in flight and the information providers during a volcanic eruption.
-During episodes of volcanic ash contamination within the flight information region (FIR), the ACC has two major communication roles.
+4. The Area Control Centre (ACC) in conjunction with ATFM units serves as the critical communication link between affected aircraft in flight and the information providers during a volcanic eruption.
+During episodes of volcanic ash contamination within the FIR, the ACC has two major communication roles.
 First and most important is its ability to communicate directly with aircraft en-route which may encounter the volcanic ash.
 Based on the information provided in SIGMET information for volcanic ash and volcanic ash advisories (VAAs), and working with MWOs, ATS personnel should be able to advise the flight crew of which flight levels are affected by the volcanic ash and the forecast movement of the contamination.
 Through the use of various communication means, ATS units have the capability to coordinate with the flight crew alternative routes which would keep the aircraft away from the volcanic ash cloud.

-5. Similarly, through the origination of a NOTAM/ASHTAM for volcanic activity the ACC can disseminate information on the status and activity of a volcano even for pre-eruption increases in volcanic activity.
-NOTAM/ASHTAM and SIGMET, together with AIREPs, are critical to dispatchers for flight planning purposes.
+5. Similarly, through the origination of a ASHTAM (special NOTAM serie for volcanic activity) the ACC can disseminate information on the status and activity of a volcano even for pre-eruption increases in volcanic activity.
+ASHTAM and SIGMET, together with AIREPs, are critical to dispatchers for flight planning purposes.
 Operators need as much advance notification as possible on the status of a volcano for strategic planning of flights and the safety of the flying public.
 Dispatchers need to be in communication with flight crews en-route so that a coordinated decision can be made between the flight crew, the dispatcher and ATS regarding alternative routes that are available.
 The ACC should advise the ATFM unit concerning the availability of alternative routes.
 It cannot be presumed, however, that an aircraft which is projected to encounter ash will be provided with the most desirable route to avoid the contamination.
-Other considerations have to be taken into account such as existing traffic levels on other routes to allow for the affected aircraft to divert.
+Other considerations have to be taken into account such as existing traffic levels on other routes and the amount of fuel reserve available for flights which may have to be diverted to other routes to allow for the affected aircraft to divert.